Amaal-Mohammed/MailerLiteTask/README.md

 **Note**

-Password will be shared with the reviewer
+* Password will be shared with the reviewer
+* Reporting and data creation/cleanup are not handled